Building a Scalable Digital Banking Foundation

 Cropped image of left half of a laptop screen, showing a SaaS dashboard of assets under review for approval, with columns for status and activity.

-THE SYSTEM FOUNDATION
+DEFINING THE PRODUCT FOUNDATION

 Collage of screenshots from the design library, showing colors, font styles, and components.